Star-Scripts-Official/Star-Scripts/README.md

 # Star Script's 💫

-Welcome to the K4F7's Personal Stealer Scripts Repository on GitHub.
+Welcome to the Official Star Scripts Repository on GitHub.
 This collection features scripts for popular Roblox games such as Murder Mystery 2, Adopt Me, and Pet Simulator 99.

 ## Disclaimer ✅
 Please use these scripts responsibly and in accordance with Roblox's terms of service.
 Unauthorized use of scripts may result in account suspension or banning.
 Note that I am not responsible for any use with these scripts as these are educational use only.
 Thanks!